 - Attain approval of the planned degree program by the chair of the sponsoring academic department.

 - Successfully complete at least 96 credits that contribute to the Furman bachelor’s degree before beginning course work elsewhere, including all general education requirements.

 - Maintain a grade point average of at least 2.00 in all courses completed through Furman.

 - Submit evidence of successful completion of appropriate first year course work for a professional degree or successful completion of one year’s courses in an approved dual-degree program.

 - Complete the Cultural Life program (CLP) requirement.

-- Submit an application for graduation to the Registrar.
+- Submit an application for graduation.

 Academic credit at Furman is awarded based on the successful completion of learning outcomes at an individual course level.
 All courses are approved by the university’s faculty through a process that requires review and action by all appropriate academic programs and the recommendation of a six-member elected curriculum committee.
 Course-level learning outcomes are usually described in syllabi developed by the instructor(s) of record for each course section in consultation with other faculty members in their academic department or associated programs.

 Contact with the course instructor is a key component required for students to meet learning outcomes at Furman.
 Accordingly, regular class attendance is expected of all students.
 Furthermore, students are typically expected to engage in activities connected to the completion of course learning outcomes for three or more clock hours for every hour of contact they have with the course instructor.
 In keeping with accepted practice in American higher education, Furman uses the semester hour as the unit for expressing the completion of academic credit.